Mullipakkam

 Mullipakkam is a medium size village located at a distance of 12 km (approximately) away from the town of Chengalpattu.
 It comes under the Thiruporur Taluk and Chengalpattu District of Tamilnadu.
 It also comes under Mullipakkam panchayat.
 As per the 2011 census, 1,926 people living in the village.
 There are about 462 houses in Mullipakkam village.
 The total geographical area of village is 349.04 hectares.

-Transportation
+Transport

 The following bus services are operating via Mullipakkam: